taylorwanyama/taylorwanyama/README.md

-## Hi👋, I'm Taylor
+## About Me

-I specialize in machine learning, data science and data analysis, driven by a strong motivation, adaptability, and a solution-oriented mindset, with a financial engineering background.
+I'm Taylor Wanyama, a Full Stack Data Scientist with a background in Financial Engineering.
+I specialize in machine learning, data analysis, and building ETL pipelines that turn raw data into actionable insights.

-I rely on data-driven insights and thorough research to provide reports and suggestions that emphasize customer requirements, financial implications, and the enduring success of clients.
-Integrity, confidentiality, and teamwork are fundamental values in my work.
-My aim is to advance towards a better future through ongoing enhancement and creativity.
+I'm passionate about using data to solve real-world problems and help businesses make informed decisions.
+Integrity, collaboration, and continuous learning guide my work as I strive to create innovative, data-driven solutions.
 Here is a link to my prefessional website: [professional portfolio](https://taylor-wanyama-portfolio.my.canva.site/taylor-wanyama-portfolio)